DataDog/documentation/content/guides/autodiscovery.md

 Otherwise, see the docker-dd-agent documentation for detailed instructions and a comprehensive list of supported [environment variables](https://github.com/DataDog/docker-dd-agent#environment-variables).

-Note that **if you want to run any JMX-based checks, you must**:
+Note that **if you want the Agent to autodiscover JMX-based checks, you MUST**:

 1. Use the `datadog/docker-dd-agent:latest-jmx` image.
-This image is based on `latest`, but it includes a JVM, which it needs in order to run [jmxfetch](https://github.com/DataDog/jmxfetch).
+This image is based on `latest`, but it includes a JVM, which the Agent needs in order to run [jmxfetch](https://github.com/DataDog/jmxfetch).
-1. Pass the environment variable `SD_JMX_ENABLE=yes` when starting the container.
+1. Pass the environment variable `SD_JMX_ENABLE=yes` when starting `datadog/docker-dd-agent:latest-jmx`.

 ## Setting up Check Templates